gelatodigital/limit-orders-lib/packages/limit-orders-react/README.md

 - If your want to build your custom UI you can use our react hooks and plug them in into your components.
 Check the steps below.

 > :warning: :warning: :warning: **Warning** :warning: :warning: :warning: :
 > Version 1.0.0 introduced new features and our system changed to an approval/transferFrom flow.
 You should use the latest version available (>= 1.0.0).
 If you are using an old version you should update to the latest version immediately.
-Versions bellow 1.0.0 are being deprecated.
+Versions below 1.0.0 are being deprecated.

 ## [Demo](https://www.sorbet.finance)